asirota/time-manager/README.md

 **Outputs:** String holding the new time in the form of "[H]H:MM {AM|PM}".

-## Test.java
+## TimeAddertests.java
 Test.java consists of a main function that checks each test case defined in Tests.csv by using an `assert` for each case.

-## Tests.csv
+## Testresults.csv
-Tests.csv contains each test case, as well as the corresponding results achieved by `AddMinutes` and the manual calculation.
+Testresults.csv contains each test case, as well as the corresponding results achieved by `AddMinutes` and the manual calculation.